show menu

 The Scholarship challenges its Scholars to research an agricultural topic on a global scale, publish an 11,000 word thesis, and go on to become industry leaders.

-Ed's thesis title is 'Rural Estates - Benchmarking Success'.
+Ed's thesis title was 'Rural Estates - Benchmarking Success'.
 He travelled the world in 2019 investigating performance on rural estates, based on the Triple Bottom Line philosophy of balancing people (social capital), planet (natural capital) and profit.

 • implementing a 90 kW ground source heat pump to harness renewable energy from the earth for fuelling multiple Estate houses